Finger fluting: Interpretations

-The lack of thorough studies, let alone methods for doing them, means speculation as to the meaning of flutings runs unchecked, even by the most well-known experts on prehistoric art.
+The lack of thorough studies, or even methods for doing them, means speculation as to the meaning of flutings runs unchecked, even by the most well-known experts on prehistoric art.
 They are seen, for example, as representing such things as the first scribbles by humans, though intuitive and random but serpentines (Breuil); water related (Marshack); entopic shapes or phosphenes (Bednarik); huts, comets, or rivers, or linear-phallic and male symbols in the statistical placement of signs within a cave (Leroi-Gourhan); snakes (and thereby associated with death) (Barrière); psycho-neurological archetypes (Gallus); hunting marks (Barrière); shamanic ritual (Lewis-Williams).
 The corpus of Paleolithic flutings is too complex to fit into a single meaning paradigm.
 Too much in prehistoric art does not conform to what modern people might see as figures and symbols, flutings offering an example.
 Investigators bring to their study and tie their methods to preconceived notions as to what is meaningful, what constitutes a pattern, and what they think is the origin of fluting making.

 That need not stop people responsibly offering meaning or intentionality hypotheses, Sharpe and Van Gelder state.
 But all such hypotheses must subject themselves to the data uncovered by investigations using sound methods.

 Tracings of hands and finger flutings often show the dimensions of children.